article background

 • Optus cable internet and cable home phone

-If you’re using any of the above, you’ll need to find an alternative internet service within 18 months of the NBN going live in your area.
+If you’re using any of the above, you’ll need to find an alternative internet service within 18 months of the NBN going live in your area, which may have already happened.
 If you’re a landline phone user, you won’t have to give up your home phone: you can simply move to a Voice over Internet Protocol (VoIP) home line, either via your NBN connection or through another VoIP provider.

 If you’re already using a phone or internet service that isn’t included above, you should be able to stick with your plan and provider after ADSL, cable and home phone lines are disconnected.
 Services that fall into this category include private or non-government fibre networks, or cable networks that aren’t owned by Optus or Telstra.
 More information about these NBN alternative providers can be found below.